Leica M10 vs Pentax K-3

 The side-by-side display below illustrates the physical size and weight of the Leica M10 and the Pentax K-3.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.

 Both cameras are available in two different colors (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-3 is notably larger (18 percent) than the Leica M10.
 Moreover, the K-3 is markedly heavier (21 percent) than the M10.
-It is noteworthy in this context that the K-3 is splash and dust-proof, while the M10 does not feature any corresponding weather-sealing.
+In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.